ace19-dev/gvcnn-tf/README.md

 -

 ## TODO
-- check whether pre-trained file is using well or not
 - validate result and fix modules.
 - re-check data input module about memory usage
 - test various base architecture.
+- check whether pre-trained file is using well or not.
 - and ?

 ## References from